WebDev-Guild/webdevguild.com/src/pages/blog/10-things-http.md

 In HTTP, the request sends a method and the response sends a status code.
 Status codes are split into 5 groups, going from 1xx to 5xx.
 You are probably familiar with `200 OK`, `404 Not Found`, and `500 Internal Server Error`, but did you know about `429 Too Many Requests`?
 How about `507 Insufficient Storage`?
 Or the complicated `451 Unavailable For Legal Reasons`?

 These [status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) can be used by your server however you see appropriate.
 Some codes have to be used in certain situations, like `101 Switching Protocols` when opening a Websocket connection or `308 Permanent Redirect` when redirecting a resource.
-Others, like `409 Conflict` have such a narrow use-case that I've never seen it used in practice.
+Others aren't required but might give more specific context, like using `409 Conflict` to indicate a resource already exists, such as when uploading a file twice.

 <Aside title="🫖">

 [`418 I'm a teapot`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/418) is an actual status code that was added to HTTP in 1998 as an April Fools joke.
-There's now [a movement](https://save418.com) to keep this status code in the spec.
+There was [a movement](https://save418.com) to keep this status code in the spec which was resolved as of June 2022 in [RFC 9110](https://www.rfc-editor.org/rfc/rfc9110.html#name-418-unused).

 </Aside>